EvelynPloetz/Deep-LASI/docs/source/installation.rst

 Installing the latest version of h5py
 """"""""""

-Please open your windows command prompt by presssing Win + R or terminal app on Mac and enter:
+Please open your windows command prompt by pressing Win + R or terminal app on Mac and enter:

    .. code-block:: python